A two-level distributed algorithm for nonconvex constrained optimization: Examples

 \subsection{Minimization over Compact Manifold}

 We consider the following problem

 Problem \eqref{formulation: sphere} is obtained from the benchmark set COPS 3.0 \cite{dolan2004benchmarking} of nonlinear optimization problems.
 The same problem is used in \cite{wen2013feasible} to test algorithms that preserve spherical constraints through curvilinear search.
-We compare solutions and time of our distributed algorithm with those obtained from the centralized IPOPT solver.
+We compare solutions and computation time of our distributed algorithm with those obtained from the centralized IPOPT solver.
 Each test problem is firstly solved in a centralized way; objective value and total running time are recorded in the second and third column of Table \ref{table:3}.
 Using additional variables to break couplings in the objective \eqref{sphere: obj}, we divide each test problem into three subproblems.
 Subproblems have the same number of variables, constraints, and objective terms (as in \eqref{sphere: obj}).
-For our two-level algorithm, we choose $\gamma = 2$, $\omega = 0.5$; initial value of penalty $\beta^1$ is set to 100 for $n_p \in \{60,90\}$, 200 for $n_p \in\{120,180\}$, and 500 for $n_p\in\{240, 300\}$.
-We set bounds on each component of $\lambda$ to be $\pm 10^6$.
+For our two-level algorithm, we choose $\gamma = 2$, $\omega = 0.5$; initial value of penalty $\beta^1$ is set to 100 for $n_p \in \{60,90\}$, 200 for $n_p \in\{120,180\}$, and 500 for $n_p\in\{240, 300\}$. {The initial point is set to $(x_i,y_i,z_i)=(0.2, 0.3, 0.1)$ for all $i\in [n_p]$ for IPOPT.} We set bounds on each component of $\lambda$ to be $\pm 10^6$.
 The inner-level ADMM terminates when $\|Ax^t+B\bar{x}^t+z^t\|\leq \sqrt{3n_p}/(2500k)$, where $k$ is the current outer-level index; the outer level terminates when $\|Ax^k+B\bar{x}^k\|\leq \sqrt{3n_p}\times1.0e-6$.

-The quality of centralized solution is slightly better than distributed solutions, while our proposed algorithm is able to reduce the running time significantly except for one case while ensuring feasibility.
+The quality of the centralized solution is slightly better than distributed solutions, while our proposed algorithm is able to reduce the running time significantly except for one case ($n_p=90$) while ensuring feasibility.
 In addition, as indicated in Table \ref{table:3}, numbers of iterations for both inner and outer levels stay stable across all test cases, which suggests that the proposed algorithm scales well with the size of the problem.
-In order to demonstrate the role of the outer-level dual variable $\lambda$, we compare with the penalty method, where $\lambda^k=0$ for all $k$, under the same setting.
+In view of the discussion in Section \ref{section: outer}, we compare with the penalty method, where $\lambda^k=0$ for all $k$, to demonstrate the effect of the outer-level dual variable.
 Without updating $\lambda$, the penalty method requires more inner/outer updates and substantially longer time.